German Neo-Nazi On Trial Over Politician Murder Admits To Killing - UrduPoint

 German Neo-Nazi On Trial Over Politician Murder Admits To Killing

-"I fired the shot," Stephan Ernst, 46, told the court of the killing in a statement read out by his defence.
+"I fired the shot," Stephan Ernst, 46, told the court of the killing.

 Federal prosecutors have said Ernst was motivated by "racism and xenophobia" when he allegedly shot Luebcke in the head on June 1, 2019.